tflo/Move-em-All/readme.md

 ‘Dumb’ means:

 - MEA simply applies the default right-click action to all items with the same ID.
 Of course, it only does this if it detects a valid destination to move the items to (e.g. open bank, merchant, mailbox, …).
 - It does not check if the clicked items actually have all arrived (e.g. when the bank is full).
-So, when it prints “Probably moved 12x [Shrouded Cloth]” to the chat, this is actually an optimistic estimation.
-Hence the “probably” word ;)
+So, when it prints “Probably moved 12x [Shrouded Cloth]” to the chat, it means what is says: it’s an optimistic estimation.
 - It doesn’t know or care if a bag slot holds a single item or a stack of 1000, it always reports back the number of slots it has “moved”, which can be stacks or single items.

 ### Reagent Bank